fabsig/GPBoost/R-package/README.md

 GPBoost R Package
 ==================

 This is the R package implementation of the GPBoost library.
-See https://github.com/fabsig/GPBoost for more information on the modelling background and the software implementation.
+See https://github.com/fabsig/GPBoost for more information on the modeling background and the software implementation.

 Examples
 --------